 How much time do you have per-day/week to train?
-I’ve laid out my current plan below, but it will be important to adapt that while following the principles to your schedule, and keeping in mind that if you’re not already putting in significant time on the bike, you will want to ease into it.
+I’ve laid out my current plan below, but it will be important to adapt that while aligning the principles to your schedule, and keeping in mind that if you’re not already putting in significant time on the bike, you will want to ease into it.
 Going from a couple hours straight to 10-15 hours wouldn’t be good for you.

 Do you have a smart trainer?
 I find this to be the most useful tool for structured training because it’s difficult to do structure outside where we live, but if you’d rather train outside I would prioritize a PM on the bike over wheels, or most anything else because it’s the thing that will make it possible to get stronger, the other things will just make you ride faster.
 Not that they aren’t good, just less good IMO.